ronancpl/HeavenMS/docs/feature_list.md

 * Implemented Marriage system from the ground-up (excluding character packet encoding parts that were already present, proper credits given throughout the source files).
 * Beginners can create and join a "beginner-only" party (characters up to level 10).
 * Enhanced synchronization on Player Shops and Hired Merchants.
 Transactions made are instantly informed to the owner.
-* Game minirooms such as match cards and omok now has semi-functional password system.
+* Game minirooms such as match cards and omok now has a functional password system.
 * Item pickup cooldown on non-owned/non-partyowned items functional.
 * Further improved the server's ranking system, now displaying properly daily player ranking movement.
 * Automated support for Player NPCs and Hall of Fame.
+* Protected concurrently and improved the face expression system, guarding from trivial packet spam and exploits.

 Cash & Items:

 * EXP/DROP/Cosmetic Coupons.
 * EXP/DROP coupons now appears as a buff effect when on active time.
 * Great deal of cash items functional.
+* MapleTV mechanics stabilized and separated by world.
+* GMS-esque omok/match card drop chances.
 * New scroll: antibanish.
 For use only in cases where bosses send a player back to town.
 * Inventory system properly checks for item slot free space and ownership.
 * Storage with "Arrange Items" feature functional.
 * Close-quarters evaluation mode for items (sandbox).
+* Further improved Karma scissors mechanics.
 * Spikes on shoes.
 * Vega's spell.
 * Owl of Minerva.